rcjj98/tp/docs/team/brigittesantoso.md

 - Reviewed and approved some team members PRs with some comments and suggestions
 - Helped to solve bugs in other team members features

-## Evidence of helping others
+- Helped teammates when they faced issues or need help with their parts

+## Contributions beyond team-projects

 - Bugs reported in other team products during PE-D

-## Evidence of technical leadership

-- Helped teammates when they faced issues or need help with their parts
+- Some forum contribution